dawnsong/dawnsong_minimalmistakes.github.io/_posts/2023-01-27-WebScraping-based-FDA-warningLetters-resemble-to-economy-in-GeoStatistical-sense.md

 It is interesting to gather/download the [FDA warning letters][fda-warning] and overlay the number per state as shown below: ![fda-warning-us](/images/states_nFDAWarningLetters2017--2022.png "FDA warning letters number count for states").
 From this overlay, I saw the resemblance with the enconomy of the states shown below: ![us-economy](/images/640px-GDP_by_U.S._state_2023.png "US Enconomy 2023").
 Especially, the top 4 states are CA, TX, FL and NY.

+With this resemblance in mind, I am wondering I maybe able to predict the number of warning letters from the states' nominal GDP :)

 <!--
 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.